 As Apple continues to develop iOS and iPadOS, the company adds more features and functionality to the software over time.
 The majority of new features are introduced with the main milestone releases, though Apple does deploy some changes throughout the year in version updates.

-iOS 14 was announced at Apple's first-ever all-digital WWDC in June 2020.
-Despite the ongoing problems with the coronavirus and lockdown Apple managed to put out quite a few new features for its platforms. iOS 14 released on September 16.
+Apple annoucned iOS 14 at the company's first all-digital WWDC in June 2020.
+Despite the ongoing problems with the coronavirus and lockdown, Apple managed to put out quite a few new features for its platforms. iOS 14 released on September 16.

 App Library and Widgets change the entire Home screen experience from top to bottom.
 Now apps will live in the App Library and can be removed from the Home screen without deleting them.
 Widgets have been freed from the Today View and can be placed anywhere on the app grid.

 App Clips are small pieces of an app that are surfaced by an NFC sticker, QR code, or interaction within an app or browser.
 They appear as cards on the display and contain less than 10MB of data for quick download and interaction.
 Users can then Sign in with Apple and Apple Pay to quickly complete a transaction without ever downloading an app.

 On-device machine learning saw big improvements in iOS 14 as well.
 Dictation is now handled entirely on device and has much better accuracy.
 A new Translate app handles live translation of a discussion in different languages, all offline as well.

 Released in September 2019, iOS 13 introduced quite a few new features, including a new Dark Mode that can shift between light and dark modes.
 A QuickPath Keyboard that functioned similar to Swype allows users to drag their finger across the keyboard to touch letters instead of tapping the screen.

 New iCloud storage support in HomeKit enables recordings from select cameras to be stored on Apple's cloud storage service instead of a manufacturer's servers.
 Video is encrypted locally before being uploaded to the storage.